The Best Shimoga Trip Plan and Travel Guide for 2024

 5th September: It had been quite a few weeks since we had last gone on a road trip – but it felt even more so because my team at the office were going for an offsite and it was an international break in the football season.

-Sitting at home on a weekend with no football to look forward to is scary and so there I was, trying to plan something else – I knew it was not an extended weekend and we would only have two days of extensive driving and exploring at the same time.
-So, I had shortlisted two places – Mahabalipuram (near Chennai, Tamil Nadu) and Jog Falls (in Shimoga, Karnataka).
+I knew it was not an extended weekend and we would only have two days of extensive driving and exploring at the same time.
+So, I had shortlisted two places – Mahabalipuram – a heritage site in a beach town of Tamil Nadu and Jog Falls in Shimoga, Karnataka.

 Related: List of Day trips from Bangalore